 Some colleges have specific requirements in addition to these.
 Please visit the student information section of the UK Purchasing eBuy portal for college contacts and links (www.uky.edu/Puchasing/ebuy/student.php).
 The site also provides students with information that allows them to purchase equipment and software at a discounted price.

 Other considerations when purchasing include warranty, accidental damage plans, display size and resolution, weight of the hardware, battery life, and charging options.
 A warranty may help if the laptop/tablet experiences problems in the first years of ownership.
 The student should consider the most appropriate warranty for his or her needs and whether an accidental damage plan would be beneficial.
 Each student should also consider where and how he or she will carry and use the laptop/tablet and how to keep it charged.

 Visit https://download.uky.edu/ to learn about software available free of charge or at a reduced rate.

 In addition to downloadable software, students with high-speed Internet connectivity can access Virtual Den (Virtual Desktop and Virtual Application Environment), which provides access to general student lab software on any UK student's personal device (desktop, laptop, tablet).
-This allows anywhere, anytime access to a number of Windows applications, including SAS, SPSS, Microsoft Office, and Adobe products.
+This allows anywhere, anytime access to a number of Windows applications, including SAS, SPSS, and Microsoft Office.
 See http://www.uky.edu/its/customer-support-student-it-enablement/virtual-den for more information.
 Mac users can access Virtual Den software just as easily as PC users.

 Note: Through the use of additional software, Apple laptops with Intel-based architecture (all new Mac laptops) can run the Windows operating system either natively or as an emulated device; however, there is no supported way to run Mac OS X software on non-Apple hardware.